gofynd/fdk-client-swift/documentation/application/SHARE.md

-Retrieves a previously created short link using its hash identifier.
+Use this API to get a short link by using a hash value.

 *Returned Response:*